Skip to main content

 ||3 min read

-Three runs in the 10th inning.
-That's how Thursday night ended down at Truist Field.
+Richard Fitts.
+That's the one-name answer to how Thursday night ended down at Truist Field.

-That was the gut-punch.
-Here's the full picture from a wild first half of what's shaping up to be a legitimately competitive six-game series.
+Here's the full picture from a first half of what's shaping up to be a legitimately competitive six-game series.

 Tuesday Night: Memphis Announced Itself

 The series opener belonged to Memphis from the jump.
 The Redbirds used a six-run sixth inning to blow a close game open on Tuesday night and walked out of Truist Field with a 9-4 victory.
-Hunter Dobbins — rehabbing on assignment from the Cardinals' big-league club — threw five-plus effective innings and took the win.
+Hunter Dobbins — rehabbing on assignment from the Cardinals' big-league club after ACL surgery last July — threw five-plus effective innings and took the win.

 The Knights made noise late.
 Korey Lee launched a solo home run in the eighth inning to spark a comeback attempt, but the hole was too deep.
 Charlotte had been outrun.